Read more on the History of Audit…

 Origin of Auditing

+The origin of auditing goes back to the early times of accounting.
+Whenever the advance of civilization brought about the necessity of one man being entrusted to some extent with the property of another, some kind of check upon the fidelity of the former was in place.
 The ancient Egyptians imposed such a check by arranging that the fiscal receipts should be recorded separately by two officials.
 In later times, ancient Greeks instituted a system of checking public accounts by means of checking-clerks, every public official having his accounts scrutinized at the expiry of his term of office.
 Ancient Romans too, as early as the time of the Republic, recognized the salutary distinction between the official who authorises or orders revenue and expenditure and the official who has the duty of handling cash ; and they developed an elaborate system of checks and counter-checks among the various financial officials.
 In Italy in the Middle Ages, the transactions of a cashier appear to have been checked by means of a separate record of them kept by a notary.

 In the list of English Exchequer officials in the reign of Queen Elizabeth, of the year 1593, we find mention of five auditors, each of whom received fees amounting to £10, the Lord High Treasurer receiving £368 and his robes, and the Chancellor of the Exchequer £113 6s.
 8d. and his livery.